NeoTeo/TarStream/README.md

 let tar = TarStream()
 let archive = tar.archive()

-// Add an entry to the archive and finalize it. archive.addEntry(header: [TarHeader.Field.fileName : "file.txt"], dataStream: readStream)
+// Add an entry to the archive with the content of the read stream. archive.addEntry(header: [TarHeader.Field.fileName : "file.txt"], dataStream: readStream)

-/// File byte sizes in octal.
-var entry: TarEntry = archive.addEntry(header: [.fileName : "greeting.txt", .fileByteSize : "12"]) {
+/// Add another entry, this time empty.
+We set the file's expected byte size in octal. var entry: TarEntry = archive.addEntry(header: [.fileName : "greeting.txt", .fileByteSize : "12"]) {
     /// This is the entry end handler. archive.closeArchive()